-FAMILY AND MEDICAL LEAVE VIOLATIONS
+FAMILY & MEDICAL LEAVE VIOLATIONS

 Employees covered by the Family and Medical Leave Act (FMLA) may take unpaid job-protected time away from work due to their own serious health condition, a family member’s serious health condition, or the arrival of a newborn or adopted child.
 These employees may qualify for up to 12 weeks of leave.
 Leave can also be taken on an intermittent basis - even for just minutes or hours at a time.